 - Disregard to personal appearance and hygiene

 It is not compulsory for an employer to conduct employee drug testing.
 In order to test job applicants/employees for substance abuse, the concerned individual must be handed an offer letter first.
 Where permitted by law, candidates may be screened.
-Employees may be tested prior to offering a higher position, when a workplace accident occurs, and at any time when substance use is deterrent in the continuing condition of employment.
+Employees may be tested prior to offering a higher position, when a workplace accident occurs, and at any time when drugs substance use is deterrent in the continuing condition of employment.

 Ensure that the individual is not taking any prescribed medications and if he does, it should be carefully recorded.
-The candidate must be informed prior to a possible appointment that drug screening is a standard part of the hiring process.
+The candidate must be informed prior to a possible appointment that drug abuse screening test is a standard part of the hiring process.

 It is highly emphasized that employers consult their respective legal aid to check into the local, state and national laws and policies on drug screening of employees.
 As mentioned before, screening for substance abuse in potential or existing employees is a young concept.